IBMAppModernization/app-modernization-session-replication-openshift4/README.md

 ## Cleanup

-Run the following commands to cleanup (note: you can copy all the commands at once and post them into you command window)
+Run the following commands to cleanup (note: you can copy all the commands at once and post them into your command window)

    ```
    oc delete all,routes,is --selector app=simple-session